hamstlanda/Queenshacks/README.md

 # Queenshacks

-Our project is to tell you how to divide food eveny among friends.
+Our project tells you how to divide food evenly among friends.